hyperoslo/Cache/README.md

 - `CacheAware` and `StorageAware` protocols to implement different kinds of key-value cache storages.
 The basic interface includes methods to add, get and remove objects by key.
-- `Cache` class to create a strict cache storage by a given name for a specified `Cachable`-compliant type.
+- `Cache` class to create a type safe cache storage by a given name for a specified `Cachable`-compliant type.
 - `HybridCache` class that works with every kind of `Cachable`-compliant types.
 - Flexible `Config` struct which is used in the initialization of `Cache` and